freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) It moves relative to the parent element's original position.
+It moves relative to the parent element's original position.

 ---

-(B) It moves with respect to the absolute coordinates of the containing parent element
+It moves with respect to the absolute coordinates of the containing parent element

 ---

-(C) It ignores the positioning of the parent and moves relative to its normal position
+It will never create a new stacking context whatever the z-index value

 #### --answer--

-(C) It ignores the positioning of the parent and moves relative to its normal position
+It ignores the positioning of the parent and moves relative to its normal position

 ### --question--